Leadership

 NHBT Corporate Governance and Administration

-The New Horizons Band of Toronto is a not-for-profit organization.
+The New Horizons Band of Toronto is a not-for-profit organization and a registered charity.
 Our bylaws provide for a Board of Directors comprising 12 members.
 Directors are elected on a rotating basis and serve for two years.
 Six new members join the Board each spring to replace those stepping down.
 The Board meets regularly once a month, with the president chairing the meetings.
 Each director has an area of responsibility.

 Board Members